soarsmu/BiasFinder/README.md

 Some trouble shooting:

-* Do not install `neuralcoref` via pip, please build from the source.
+* If you face a problem with `neuralcoref`, please build the library from the source instead of installing using pip.
 Check [here](https://github.com/huggingface/neuralcoref).

 * You also need to run the following commands if you meet problem `ModuleNotFoundError: No module named 'en_core_web_lg'`.

 ```
 python -m spacy download en
+python -m spacy download en_core_web_lg
 ```

 This code will generate mutant texts for gender and saved the mutant texts inside a folder `data/biasfinder/gender/`